Murusade: Ajuran Sultanate

-By the 13th century, the Hawiye clan, including the Murusade, found themselves under the governance of the Ajuuran Sultanate, which was led by the Ajuran (clan), another Hawiye subclan of the Garen Jambelle Hawiye clan family and instrumental in establishing the Ajuuran Sultanate, a powerful entity that held sway over vast territories encompassing much of southern Somalia and parts of eastern Ethiopia.
-This sultanate's reach extended from the northern town of Hobyo to the western region of Qelafo, and all the way down to the southern city of Kismayo.
+In the years leading to the 13th century, the Hawiye clan, including the Murusade, found themselves under the leadership of the Ajuuran Sultanate, which was led by the Ajuran (clan), another Hawiye subclan of the Garen Jambelle Hawiye clan family and instrumental in establishing the Ajuuran Sultanate, a powerful entity that held sway over vast territories encompassing much of southern Somalia and parts of eastern Ethiopia.
+This sultanate's reach extended from the northern town of Hobyo to the western region of Qelafo, and farther down to the southern city of Kismayo.
 To solidify their control and authority, the Ajuran rulers strategically leveraged a network of Hawiye clans, including the Murusade, relying on their support to maintain Ajuuran supremacy across the land.
 Notably, it was during the reign of the Ajuuran Sultanate that the Murusade town of El-Buur flourished and emerged as a significant local trading center.
 Enrico Cerulli states:"In historical terms, a theocratic ideology superimposed on an extensive network of Hawiyya-affiliated clans helped uphold Ajuran dominance over a wide region."The Ajuran Sultanate collapsed in the 17th century primarily due to their implementation of excessive taxes on their populace, which led to the Hawiye initiating a rebellion and defeating the Ajuran Sultanate.
 Subsequently, the Hawiye became key figures in a new influx of Somali migrants, who were in search of safety and new opportunities elsewhere.

 The Ajuran returned back to Ethiopia to rejoin older Ajuran lineages as well as the Karanle, demonstrating the long ties between both clans despite the turbulent history, intermarriage, and political alliances in the face of Oromo and Ethiopian incursions persisted.

 The Somali race of Neciasciar (a village in central Oromia) is represented by the Gurra, with few Hauia elements.
 The Caranle and the Agiuran, who immigrated there 30 years ago and who have a considerable influence on the social life of the Arsi; the Caranle especially came there to Islamize them, but ended up merging with them in a process of mutual assimilation, causing the Arsi to lose their religious heritage.
 It is therefore the work of the Caranle that today the Arsi of Neciasciar are Muslims, a modest minority is still pagan, but everything suggests that this is disappearing to embrace Islamism.